cocos/cocos-docs/en/editor/publish/publish-wechatgame.md

 __Cocos Creator__'s adaptation of **WeChat Mini Games** has not been completely implemented.
 The following modules are still not supported:

   - VideoPlayer
   - WebView

 It is possible to use the missing functionality by calling the **WeChat's** API directly.

 ## Reference documentation

-> **Note**: Some platforms only have Chinese documentation available when visiting the platforms website.
+> **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
 It may be necessary to use Google Translate in-order to review the documentation.

 - [WeChat Mini Game Developer Document](https://developers.weixin.qq.com/minigame/en/dev/guide/)
 - [WeChat Public Platform](https://mp.weixin.qq.com/?lang=en_US)